- Your State

 In Massachusetts, the state allows learning pods of up to five families to operate without a license, as long as one parent is present at all times and payment is limited to compensation for food and materials.

 For additional information about school choices in Massachusetts visit these resources:

-Massachusetts celebrated National School Choice Week 2020 with a record-breaking 593 events and activities across the state.
+Massachusetts celebrated National School Choice Week 2021 with 436 virtual events and activities across the state.
 Click the button below to learn more about school choice in Massachusetts.